saifeemustafaq/mentorship/cohort_1/bangarjay45@outlook.com/Azure_Educate_Mentorship_Jayesh_Bangar.md

 ### Storage.
 - This category of services provides scalable cloud storage for structured and unstructured data.
 It also supports big data projects, persistent storage and archival storage.

 ### Analytics.
 - These services provide distributed analytics and storage, as well as features for real-time analytics, big data analytics, machine learning (ML), internet of things (IoT) etc.

 ### Media and content delivery network (CDN).
 - These CDN services include on-demand streaming, digital rights protection, encoding and media playback and indexing.
 Ex.
 Netflix.

+### Internet of things.
+- These services help users capture, monitor and analyze IoT data from sensors and other devices.
+- Services include notifications, analytics, monitoring and support for coding and execution, etc.

+### Development.
+- These services help application developers share code, test applications and track potential issues.
+- Azure supports a range of application programming languages, including JavaScript, Python, .NET and Node.js.

+### Security.
+- These products provide capabilities to identify and respond to cloud security threats etc.

+### Artificial intelligence (AI) and machine learning.
+- This is a wide range of services that a developer can use to infuse artificial intelligence, machine learning and cognitive computing capabilities into applications and data sets.

+### Management
+- These services provide a range of backup, recovery, compliance, automation, scheduling and monitoring tools that can help a cloud administrator manage an Azure deployment.

+### Blockchain.
+- The Azure Blockchain Service allows you to join a blockchain consortium or to create your own and many more functionalties.

+### What do most people use Azure for:

-The platform is frequently used for backup and disaster recovery. its use cases are extremely diverse.
+- The platform is frequently used for backup and disaster recovery.
+- Its use cases are extremely diverse.
-Running virtual machines or containers in the cloud is one of the most popular uses for Microsoft Azure Azure is also commonly used as a platform for hosting databases in the cloud.
+- Running virtual machines or containers in the cloud is one of the most popular uses for Microsoft Azure
+- Azure is also commonly used as a platform for hosting databases in the cloud.
-Azure supports open source technologies, so you can use the tools and technologies you prefer.
+- Azure supports open source technologies, so you can use the tools and technologies you prefer.
-Run virtually any application using your data source, with your operating system, on your device.
+- Run virtually any application using your data source, with your operating system, on your device.
-Azure is the only consistent hybrid cloud, has more regions than any cloud provider, delivers.
+- Azure is the only consistent hybrid cloud, has more regions than any cloud provider, delivers.